1. Don’t copy others

 4. Be aware of other services a gym may provide

 Gyms often provide a range of services that mean you can do more than just work out each time you visit.
 If you're suffering from an injury, physios can help you overcome any physical injuries that prevent you from getting the most out of your training sessions.
 Many locations also offer relaxation facilities like steam rooms and saunas that can turn your workout into a chance to enjoy some well earned rest.

 5. Find activities that you enjoy

-The best training programme is the one you’ll stick to, there is no “perfect programme”.
-With this in mind, don’t worry about what everybody else is doing, find the activities and exercises that you enjoy and help you enjoy the experience.
+There is no "perfect programme”.
+The best training programme is the one you’ll stick to.
+Don't worry about what everybody else is doing.
+Find the activities and exercises appropriate for your goals and how you like to stay active.
 Looking forward to your gym visits will go a long way to ensuring that you can maintain your new lifestyle long into the future.

 First published on Tuesday 1 September 2015